ahab-dbworks/RentalWorksWeb/README.md

 - Width needs to be wider so make it 180 or whatever you like

 ### Create the application config files
-- copy ApplicationConfig.sample.js to ApplicationConfig.js
+- copy ApplicationConfig.devsample.js to ApplicationConfig.js
-- copy Application.sample.config to Application.config
+- copy Application.devsample.config to Application.config
 - make necessary edits to these files
 - (need more info here about what to put in AplicationConfig.js for developers)